YassyAA-423/JAVASCRIPT-PROJECTS/README.md

 ## Projects

+### AJAX

 * [AJAX Project](https://github.com/YassyAA-423/JAVASCRIPT-PROJECTS/tree/main/AJAX)

-###This Ajax Project was about learning how to send a request and recieve a repsonse using AJAX
+This Ajax Project was about learning how to send a request and recieve a repsonse using AJAX

 ### ACADEMY CINEMAS
 * [Updated Academy Cinemas](https://github.com/YassyAA-423/JAVASCRIPT-PROJECTS/tree/main/Academy-Cinemas)